Documentary Film Explores Ideas of Happiness and How The Game of Golf Often Mirrors the Game of Life

 An American expat in The United Arab Emirates investigates individual ideas of happiness while an amateur British golfer attempts to conquer the course.

 Golf is a massive roller coaster ride.
-You're going to miss a silly putt, but you can't dwell on what you've just screwed up, because there's a very good chance the next shot is going to be worse.”LOS ANGELES, CALIFORNIA, UNITED STATES, June 21, 2023/EINPresswire.com/ -- In this new documentary feature film, Fairways to Happiness, now streaming on most platforms, an American expat in The United Arab Emirates—the first country in the world to have established a Ministry of Happiness—investigates individual ideas of happiness while an amateur British golfer attempts to conquer the course.
+You're going to miss a silly putt, but you can't dwell on what you've just screwed up, because there's a very good chance the next shot is going to be worse.”NICOSIA, NORTHERN CYPRUS, CYPRUS, June 22, 2023/EINPresswire.com/ -- In this new documentary feature film, Fairways to Happiness, now streaming on most platforms, an American expat in The United Arab Emirates—the first country in the world to have established a Ministry of Happiness—investigates individual ideas of happiness while an amateur British golfer attempts to conquer the course.

 — Eugene Kerrigan - Expat Golfer in Dubai